omundy/learn-javascript/topics/variables/variables.md

 ---

 👉 **Try it out** - Examine code examples

 1. View the source of this page <a href="demos/2-variables.html" target="_blank">demos/2-variables.html</a>
+2. Don't open the console (yet)
 1. Try to determine what each `console.log()` function will output?
-1. Open the console to verify.
+1. Show the console to verify.